dvvedz/crtshgrab/README.md

 # crtshgrab
-This little script is made by me, and is used for grabing subdomain certs
+This little script is made by me, and is used for grabing subdomains from crt.sh.

 `jq` needs to be installed... `brew install jq`